video

 CHINESE SCHOOL: A DOCUMENTARY

-A mosaic of vignettes capturing quotidian life at Kwong Kow Chinese School in Boston Chinatown, this verité documentary offers a glimpse into how students from kindergarteners to teenagers navigate and interpret the complex institution that is the Chinese school.
+A mosaic of vignettes capturing quotidian life at Kwong Kow Chinese School in Boston Chinatown, this verité documentary offers a glimpse into how the institution both shapes and symbolizes the identities of its students.